-In April 2022, the Company entered into an agreement with the Coalition for Epidemic Preparedness Innovations ("CEPI") whereby CEPI has agreed to provide funding of up to \$9.3 million to co-fund a Phase 3 clinical trial of Vaxxinity's next generation UB-612 COVID-19 vaccine candidate as a heterologous - or 'mix-and-match' - booster dose.
+In April 2022, the Company entered into an agreement with the Coalition for Epidemic Preparedness Innovations ("CEPI") whereby CEPI agreed to provide funding of up to \$9.3 million to co-fund a Phase 3 clinical trial of Vaxxinity's next generation UB-612 COVID-19 vaccine candidate as a heterologous - or 'mix-and-match' -booster dose.
 The Phase 3 trial, which began in early 2022, is evaluating the ability of UB-612 to boost COVID-19 immunity against the original strain and multiple variants of concern including Omicron - in people aged 16 years or older, who have been previously immunized with an authorized COVID-19 vaccine.

-Cash payments received in advance under the CEPI Funding Agreement are restricted as to their use until expenditures contemplated in the funding agreement are incurred.
-As funds are received they are included within restricted cash offset by a corresponding short-term accrued liability.
-The Company recognizes payments from CEPI as a reduction of research and development expenses, in the same period as the expenses that the grant is intended to reimburse are incurred.
+Cash payments received in advance under the CEPI Funding Agreement were restricted as to their use until expenditures contemplated in the funding agreement were incurred.
+As funds were received they were included within restricted cash offset by a corresponding short-term accrued liability.
+The Company recognized payments from CEPI as a reduction of research and development expenses, in the same period as the expenses that the grant was intended to reimburse were incurred.